rosstewart/MutPred-PPI/README.md

 ### Step 1.5: Obtain Protein Complex Structures

-GATMutPPI requires protein complex structures in mmCIF format.
+MutPred-PPI requires protein complex structures in mmCIF format.
 You can use structures from any source:

 #### Option A: AlphaFold3 Structures
 Submit protein complex queries to the [AlphaFold3 Server](https://alphafoldserver.com/) using the JSON files from Step 1, or generate structures locally if you have access to AlphaFold3.